ComposableFi/composable/docs/docs/parachains/picasso/KSM-purchase-log.md

 This section includes the purchase and sell logs for stablecoin contributors to our Picasso crowdloan.

-The following table catalogues all of the Picasso stable coin conversions to KSM via TPS (the OTC desk of 3AC) and contributed to our Picasso crowdloan
+The following table catalogues all of the Picasso stable coin conversions to KSM via TPS (the OTC desk of 3AC) and contributed to our Picasso crowdloan.

 | Purchase Date  | Stable Coins (USD Equivalent) | KSM Purchased at USDT          |
 | -------------- |-------------------------------| ------------------------------ |